Mystic Canyon Stable

 Frequently Asked Questions - please read before contacting us:)

-1. Are drop-ins ok?
+1. Are drop-ins or visitors ok?

 Thanks for asking!
 Sorry, no drop-ins.
+Visitors by prearranged appointment only.

-We are geared for regular riders in our lesson program and want to give them our full attention during class time.
+For safety and out of courtesy, we focus on weekly riders in our lesson program and want to give them our full attention during class time.

 We book in advance for scheduled riders once registration form with prepayment is arranged.

-Prospective riders may schedule a visit (farm tours not offered) with instructors to observe how our lessons are run.
+Prospective riders may schedule a visit (farm tours not offered) with Instructors to observe how our lessons are run.

 2. How much are classes?

-One-to-One or Small Group (ages 3 years old to adult)
+Semiprivate (ages 3 years old to adult)

-$35/15 mins. riding with option to groom either before or after
+$75 for 15 mins. riding with option to groom either before/after, then $200/month

-$55/30 mins. riding with option to groom either before or after
+$100 for 30 mins. riding with option to groom either before/after, then $300/month

-$75/45 min. riding with option to groom before and untack after
+$125 for 45 mins. riding with option to groom before and after, then $400/month

 Once we have booked via email, then prepay for the first ride and email us your completed registration form.

-3. How do I schedule a lesson?
+4. How do I schedule a lesson?
 I heard you have wait lists.

 With our classes full and impacted, we do have wait lists.